vincentarelbundock/Rdatasets/README.md

 # License

+The code in this repository is licensed under GPL-3.

-The `R` documentation which I copied to the `Rdatasets` `html` folder is licensed under GPL.
-You will find a copy of the GPL in the `license` folder.
+I believe that the R documentation which I copied to the Rdatasets html folder is licensed under GPL.
+You will find a copy of the GPL in the Rdatasets github repository.

 I made a good faith effort to determine the license under which the actual data (i.e. rows/columns of numbers) were distributed, but I was unable to find a definitive answer.
 My understanding is that these datasets are free to re-distribute.
-However, if you own the rights to data that are included here and you object to their inclusion in `Rdatasets`, send me an email at vincent.arel-bundock@umontreal.ca.
+However, if you own the rights to data that are included here and you object to their inclusion in Rdatasets, send me an email at vincent.arel-bundock@umontreal.ca.
 I will promptly remove the data in question and will make sure that all traces are erased from the git revision history.